jimbateson/jimbateson/README.md

 ### Hi I'm James 👋

 A Front End Engineer from Lancaster.

-- 🌱 I’m currently learning: JavaScript (always), looking into React, interested in learning more on sustainable development and design.
+With a passion for HTML, CSS, UX, accessibility, and performance.

 <!--
 **jimbateson/jimbateson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.